chef-boneyard/windows/README.md

 ### Attribute Parameters
 - driver_name: name attribute.
 Name of the print driver to install.
 - inf_path: Full path to the inf file.
-- environment: Chipset of the driver being installed.
+- architecture: Chipset of the driver being installed.
 Default "x64" Options: "x86", "x64" or "Itanium".

 ### Examples